-Look a little lower, search a little harder and you may find critters like the Spotted Moon Crab and the Coastal Horseshoe Crab lepaking in the mangrove swamps.
+Look a little lower, search a little harder and you may find critters such as the Spotted Moon Crab and the Coastal Horseshoe Crab lepaking in the mangrove swamps.
 The latter is not to be confused with a stingray!

 Image credit: @leenuge

 Don’t miss the reptiles as well, whether it’s a small gecko perched upon a leaf or sizeable monitor lizards slinking about the marshes.

 Bird-watching has gained considerable traction in Singapore, attracting a steady pool of enthusiasts always on the lookout for birds flitting about.
 Whether they are majestic or petite, Berlayer Creek Boardwalk has no shortage of birds, though it may take keen eyesight – or binoculars – and lots of patience to catch some of them.

 Other fowl you may encounter include peacocks and even wild chickens.

 This boardwalk is also actually one of the two remaining mangroves in the south of Singapore.
 The three types of habitats here are namely mangroves, rocky shores, and mudflats, which are home to all sorts of unique vegetation.

 You can spot the rare and endangered Bakau Pasir with its small eye-shaped leaves at the Berlayer Creek Boardwalk’s entrance.
 The Nipah Palm a.k.a. “plant of a thousand uses”, which attap seeds are used for desserts like ice kacang, can also be found while making your way around.